Comparisons

 When to Use Open Card Sorting

-✅ Discovering how users naturally group information ✅ Creating a new information architecture from scratch ✅ Understanding user mental models ✅ Early-stage product development
+Use open card sorting for: ✅ Discovering natural user groupings for new products ✅ Creating information architecture from scratch ✅ Understanding user mental models without bias ✅ Early-stage product development and exploration

 When to Use Closed Card Sorting

-✅ Validating existing categories ✅ Comparing two navigation structures ✅ Testing specific category labels ✅ Refining an existing architecture
+Use closed card sorting for: ✅ Validating existing category structures ✅ Comparing multiple navigation alternatives ✅ Testing specific category labels and terminology ✅ Refining established information architectures

 Open Card Sorting